Color picker

 For working with colors, the Template Editor has a special component called the Сolor picker, which allows you to work with RGB and CMYK colors as well as specify Spot colors.
 This article describes how you can work with colors in the Template Editor.

-To open the Color picker, select an element for which you want to change the color and click the color box or the underlined letter A for the corresponding property in the Design panel.
-For example, if you have created a rectangle and you want to change its fill or border color, click this rectangle and expand the Fill or Border group of properties.
+To open the Color picker, select an element for which you want to change the color and click the color box for the corresponding property in the Design panel.
+For example, if you have created a rectangle and you want to change its fill or border color, click this rectangle and scroll the Design panel to the Fill or Border properties.

-To select a color, you can click one of the standard colors, click a point in the color field, or type in the channel values in the input field, and then click OK.
-After that, the selected color will be applied to the element.
+To select a color, you can click one of the standard colors, click a point in the color field, or type in the channel values in the input field.
+The selected color will then be applied to the element.

-To add a color to the list of recent colors, select it in the palette or color field and then click the color box with the + sign inside.
-By clicking on it, you will fix this color.
-After that, you can switch between these colors.
+To add a color to the list of custom colors, select it in the palette or color field and then click the color box with the plus sign (+) inside.
+This will save the color, allowing you to switch between custom colors easily.
+You can also create multiple color options to quickly compare them.

-The list is stored while the editor is open.
-It is available even if you have selected another element or property.
+This color list is stored while the editor is open and is available even if you select another element or property.

 When you know the CMYK or RGB values, you can enter them in the input field.